São Paulo State Symphony Orchestra: History

 The orchestra, initially called the Orquestra Sinfônica Estadual (State Symphony Orchestra), gave its first concert on 18 July 1953 at the Municipal Theatre of São Paulo, conducted by João de Sousa Lima.
 The government of the State of São Paulo officially codified the establishment of the orchestra in a decree (Law No. 2733) dated 13 September 1954, signed by Governor Lucas Nogueira Garcez.
 Sousa Lima served as the orchestra's first principal conductor and artistic director.
 OSESP alternated between periods of success and great difficulty, including a hiatus in its activities.
 In 1964, the Italian conductor Bruno Roccela became principal conductor.
 In 1972, Eleazar de Carvalho succeeded Roccela, and served as principal conductor until his death in 1996.
 In 1978, the orchestra formally took on its current name of the Orquestra Sinfônica do Estado de São Paulo.
+On March 14, 1988, while performing the Brazilian National Anthem, the choir collapsed while the orchestra is performing the anthem in Americana Lyric Theater.

 John Neschling became principal conductor of OSESP in 1997.
 One condition that Neschling set for signing his contract was the establishment of a permanent home for OSESP.
 In 1999, the orchestra took up residence in a newly renovated venue located in the spaces of the abandoned Júlio Prestes Station, the Sala São Paulo.
 In 2005, the OSESP Foundation, a non-profit organization presided by former President of Brazil Fernando Henrique Cardoso, took over operations of OSESP.
 In January 2009, following reports of conflicts between Neschling and the OSESP governing board and musicians, OSESP rescinded Neschling's contract, with immediate effect.